jacobproffer/blog/content/japanese/six-years-studying-japanese.md

 ## Satori Reader

 Recently, I came across [Satori Reader](https://satorireader.com/), an application which focuses on reading Japanese stories.
 The majority of the stories come packaged within individual series.
 I've been reading through a series called Spring, which follows a family of birds.
 If I'm unfamiliar with a word in a story, the application allows for me to click the word to receive the dictionary form, along with the word's usage in context.
 Furthermore, Satori Reader has a review system, which behaves similarly to WaniKani with spaced repetiton.
 When setting-up my account, I synced Satori Reader with my WaniKani account, which makes sure Satori Reader strictly shows kanji I've learned.
-Otherwise, the application shows hirgana or hiragana with furigana.
+Otherwise, the application shows hirgana or kanji with furigana.

 ## Crystal Hunters